 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
 The financial product can make investments with either an environmental or a social objective, or both.
 There is no prioritisation of environmental or social objectives.
-The investment process accommodates the combination of environmental and social objectives by allowing the Investment Manager the flexibility to allocate between these based on availability and attractiveness of investment opportunities, while keeping sustainable investments with environmental and /or social objectives to an overall minimum of 80 percent.

-What is the minimum share of sustainable investments with a social objective?
+The investment process accommodates the combination of environmental and social objectives by allowing the Investment Manager the flexibility to allocate between these based on availability and attractiveness of investment opportunities, while keeping sustainable investments with environmental and/or social objectives to an overall minimum of 30%.
+What is the minimum share of socially sustainable investments?

 The financial product can make investments with an environmental or a social objective, or both.
 There is no prioritisation of environmental or social objectives.
-The investment process accommodates the combination of environmental and social objectives by allowing the Investment Managaer the flexibility to allocate between these based on availability and attractiveness of investment opportunities, while keeping sustainable investments with environmental and/or social objectives to an overall minimum of 80 percent.
+The investment process accommodates the combination of environmental and social objectives by allowing the Investment Managaer the flexibility to allocate between these based on availability and attractiveness of investment opportunities, while keeping sustainable investments with environmental and/or social objectives to an overall minimum of 30%.

-What investments are included under "#2 Not sustainable", what is their purpose and are there any minimum environmental or social safeguards?
+What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?
 As 'Other', the financial product may hold cash for liquidity management purposes and derivatives for efficient management purposes.
 No minimum environmental or social safeguards are applied.

-Is a specific index designated as a reference benchmark to meet the sustainable investment objective?
+Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
 No, the financial product does not use a benchmark to determine alignment with environmental and/or social objectives.

-• How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?
-Not applicable as the financial product does not use a benchmark to determine environmental

-Not applicable as the financial product does not use a benchmark to determine environmental or social objectives.

-• How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-Not applicable as the financial product does not use a benchmark to determine environmental or social objectives.

-- How does the designated index differ from a relevant broad market index?
+How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+Not applicable as the financial product does not use a benchmark to determine environmental or social objectives. • How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+Not applicable as the financial product does not use a benchmark to determine environmental or social objectives. - How does the designated index differ from a relevant broad market index?
 Not applicable as the financial product does not use a benchmark to determine environmental or social objectives. - Where can the methodology used for the calculation of the designated index be found?
 Not applicable as the financial product does not use a benchmark to determine environmental or social objectives.
 Where can I find more product specific information online?

 More product specific information can be found on the website at www.storebrand.com.

-Reference
+1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly  🎝 arm any EU Taxonomy objective - see explanatory note in the left hand margin.
+The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.